Internment camp in Vernon

 An Internment Camp in Vernon, BC was established to hold enemy aliens and POWs during the First World War.
 Once Canada entered World War I, fears of enemy aliens on the home front began to arise.
-To combat this, the Canadian Government implemented The War Measures Act which gave them the authority to intern and disenfranchise enemy alines living in Canada.
+To combat this, the Canadian Government implemented the War Measures Act which gave them the authority to intern and disenfranchise enemy aliens living in Canada.
 Approximately 8,500 enemy aliens were interned across Canada, with majority of the 24 camps located around the Rocky Mountains and large population centres in Ontario.
-Vernon housed the permanent camp in British Columbia, operating from September 18th, 1914 to February 20th, 1920.
+Vernon housed the permanent camp in British Columbia, operating from September 18, 1914, to February 20, 1920.

 History

-Immigration and Culture
+Immigration and culture

 Before the onset of the First World War, the German Canadian population consisted of German-speakers from various parts of Europe other than the German Empire, the United States, and Eastern Canada.
 Consequently, the German Canadian population in Western Canada could hardly be denominated in a cohesive cultural or national identity.
 German-speaking immigrants were heterogeneous in origins, cultural practices, religions, social classes, and professions; their only similarity is their language and desire to prosper in British Columbia.

 The first wave of German immigrants started in 1858 during the height of the Fraser Canyon Gold Rush.
 This flow of people continued through the periods of the Cariboo Gold Rush and other British Columbia Gold rushes throughout the 19th century.
-By 1911, 4.5% of British Columbia’s population were people of German or Austro-Hungarian ancestry.
+By 1911, 4.5% of British Columbia's population were people of German or Austro-Hungarian ancestry.
 Approximately 11,880 people of German ancestry were British subjects by birth or naturalization; only 25.7% had been born in continental Europe.

 Since the first wave of immigration, the majority of German Canadians were more or less naturalized with the settler population in British Columbia.
 Many German settlers encountered few difficulties in adapting to their social and economic life in British Columbia, with many married into Canadian families.
 Many middle-class immigrants from southwest Germany arrived in the newly settled Vancouver, establishing various services and retail businesses.
 Some German immigrants from the United States, adapted their language and cultural norms, found some difficulties integrating with their Canadian communities.